etcetra7n/atlas_sim_program/README.md

 ## How to collect training data from simulation
 _A training dataset is already available in [huggingface](https://huggingface.co/datasets/etcetra7n/atlas-v1), so you don't have to collect again.
-Instructions for data collection and training are still provided for anyone who wants to reproduce the results, retrain the model, or experiment with different datasets_
+Instructions for data collection are still provided for anyone who wants to reproduce the results, retrain the model, or experiment with different datasets_

 1. Open the `godot` folder in Godot game engine and hit play
 2. Use WASD to move in the 4 directions.
 Use K and L key to rotate left and right respectively